gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 -Downgrading the Torchflower crop from 1.19.70.23 as a block to 1.19.70.22 will turn them into unknown blocks.
 Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you the Torchflower as a tile item.

 **Preview 1.19.70.26**
-- *Suspicious Sand can be obtained by letting it fall onto an item frame*
+- Suspicious Sand can be obtained by letting it fall onto an item frame
-- *Decorated Pots stack with each other*
+- Decorated Pots stack with each other

 **Preview 1.19.80.20 - Preview 1.19.33 (UBC) (Experimental) (0.12 Downgrading)**
 - Downgrading a Cherry door in block form from 1.19.80.20 to 1.19.73 will cause it to convert to Unknown Blocks and when updating them back in item form they will become unplacable

 **Preview 1.19.80.21**
-- *Suspicious Gravel can be obtained by letting it fall onto an item frame*
+- Suspicious Gravel can be obtained by letting it fall onto an item frame

 **Preview 1.19.80.22 (Requires "Next Major Update" World Toggle)**
-- *Pink Petals are able to replace the bottom half of tallgrass blocks during world gen, keeping the top half.
-To prevent them from breaking randomly, quickly unload the chunks and keep them unloaded until 1.21.60*
+- Pink Petals are able to replace the bottom half of tallgrass blocks during world gen, keeping the top half.
+To prevent them from breaking randomly, quickly unload the chunks and keep them unloaded until 1.21.60

-**Preview 1.20.10.20**
-- Inside Woodland Mansions, it is possible to get Efficiency I leather leggings.
-The Efficiency I Leggings are located in a secret room containing a chest and a tree.
-This room is easily identificable due to its blocked-off entrance, but the frame is still visible.

 **Preview 1.20.10.20 - 1.20.1 (0.12.1 Downgrading)**
 - Downgrading Dyed Shulker Boxes as blocks from 1.20.10.20 - 1.20.1 will convert them to unknown blocks.
 Using this method, mining up the unknown blocks and letting them stack can give you stacked shulker boxes and if you put them in an undyed shulker boxes they will be stacked shulker boxes in a shulker box so it will be considered a double illegal

 **1.20.12**
+- Inside Woodland Mansions, it is possible to get Efficiency I leather leggings.
+The Efficiency I Leggings are located in a secret room containing a chest and a tree.
+This room is easily identificable due to its blocked-off entrance, but the frame is still visible.
-- *Shearing grass in the meadows biome will drop a short grass item that has the title "Fern", the "Fern" will have the texture of the short grass and the name will be from the Fern.
-This item will be removed as of 1.21.30*
+- Shearing grass in the meadows biome will drop a short grass item that has the title "Fern", the "Fern" will have the texture of the short grass and the name will be from the Fern.
+This item will be removed as of 1.21.30
-- *Quickly replacing the bottom of a pitcher plant/bamboo stalk/ or two tall dripleaf with a pitcher pod/bamboo/big dripleaf will make a double dripleaf, a bamboo shoot on top of a bamboo stalk/ and a glitched pitcher pod.*
+- Quickly replacing the bottom of a pitcher plant/bamboo stalk/ or two tall dripleaf with a pitcher pod/bamboo/big dripleaf will make a double dripleaf, a bamboo shoot on top of a bamboo stalk/ and a glitched pitcher pod.
-- *Breaking a Decorated Pot with empty sides using your hand, the pot will drop & retain its design, but the sides that were originally crafted with bricks now show as "item...name" in the inventory*
+- Breaking a Decorated Pot with empty sides using your hand, the pot will drop & retain its design, but the sides that were originally crafted with bricks now show as "item...name" in the inventory
-- *Zombies, Husks, Drowneds, Zombified Piglins, Zombie Villagers, Skeletons, and Strays can wear illager banners when dispensed on them*
+- Zombies, Husks, Drowneds, Zombified Piglins, Zombie Villagers, Skeletons, and Strays can wear illager banners when dispensed on them
-- *Letting a creeper fall into a sliced portal just as it explodes will make the creeper peaceful and unable to explode.*
+- Letting a creeper fall into a sliced portal just as it explodes will make the creeper peaceful and unable to explode.
-- *Replacing the outer portal blocks of a portal (the portal blocks that are touching the obsidian) with powder snow/water/or lava and at the same time going through a sliced portal will leave the portal blocks intact and it will create a powder snow/water/lava portal*
+- Replacing the outer portal blocks of a portal (the portal blocks that are touching the obsidian) with powder snow/water/or lava and at the same time going through a sliced portal will leave the portal blocks intact and it will create a powder snow/water/lava portal
-- *Placing a grass block in the center and then doing a checkerboard pattern of the block you want to catch fire on and grass blocks to the reach of lava.
-Placing lava on the center block, and when the lava is done spreading, pick up the lava and spam clicking bonemeal on the center block can catch fire on the blocks causing a chance of an Always Burning Fire on the block of your choice.*
+- Placing a grass block in the center and then doing a checkerboard pattern of the block you want to catch fire on and grass blocks to the reach of lava.
+Placing lava on the center block, and when the lava is done spreading, pick up the lava and spam clicking bonemeal on the center block can catch fire on the blocks causing a chance of an Always Burning Fire on the block of your choice.
-- *You can dispense armor on Villagers and Evokers and they will wear it*
+- You can dispense armor on Villagers and Evokers and they will wear it
-- *Foxes can pick up Shulker Boxes in this version*
+- Foxes can pick up Shulker Boxes in this version

 **1.20.40**
-- *Putting Baby Camels and Baby Sniffers in a boat won't eject them when they grow up*
+- Putting Baby Camels and Baby Sniffers in a boat won't eject them when they grow up

 **Preview 1.20.50.22 - Preview 1.20.50.21 (UBC) (Experimental)**
 - Downgrading a Double Tuff Slab, Double Tuff Brick Slab and Double Polished Tuff Slab (with 1.21 experiment) from 1.20.50.22 as a block to 1.20.50.21 will turn them into unknown blocks.
 Mine up the unknown block (making sure that they do not stack) and then updating to 1.21.30 will give you the Double Tuff Slab, Double Tuff Brick Slab and Double Polished Tuff Slab as a tile item.